 This project provides for the extension of Hillside Road by 5,300 lineal feet to Route 44.
 The project also provides for related utilities including gas, electrical, water, sewer and telecommunications under the new extension.
 The project will enhance access to the Storrs campus directly from Route 44 and provide sorely needed relief from traffic congestion on Route 195.
 Additionally, both the road and accompanying utilities will permit future development of the North Campus which is envisioned as the primary area of expansion for the main campus, permitting new University buildings, residential capacity, and public/private partnerships.
 The Town of Mansfield is supportive of the road project.
 UCONN 2000 funds will be augmented by \$5.8 million in Federal funds granted to the University for this project as well as funds provided for the University's new Tech Park.
-The National Environmental Assessment was completed which allowed the project to move forward by authorizing the University to apply for various regulatory permits from the Departments of Energy and Environmental Protection and Transportation in late 2012.
-Design of the roadway is nearly complete.
+The draft environmental permitting is currently subject to a formal hearing process.
+The University expects a decision from the Department of Energy and Environmental Protection's Hearing Officer prior to year's end.
+Design of the roadway is complete.